p-moreira/nuxt-norris-jokes/README.md

 - /Dockerfile
 - /docker-compose.yml
 - /.dockerignore
-- /disabled.gitlab-ci.yml (change to .gitlab-ci.yml to trigger the automatic deploy)
+- /.gitlab-ci.yml (change to disabled.gitlab-ci.yml to turn-off the automatic deploy on gitlab)
 - /nginx (if you want to deploy using nginx proxy server)

 ## How to setup the app social sharing and SEO metadata